our-story-media/ourstory-resources/doc_gen/guide/postproduction/README.md

 ## Tagged Stories

 Stories can be exported from the Dashboard with the Tags `burned` onto the video.
 This is useful for sharing within your organisation and for reporting or monitoring.
 To change the language that the tags are `burnt` using, visit the `Settings` screen of the Dashboard before Publishing each story.
+Tags can also be enabled or disabled from appearing the final video (i.e. including DAC Criteria, but not `Introduction` and `Background` tags).

 ## Translation / Transcription